Creating a new schedule from a set of tasks and resources.

 Once the tasks and resources have been defined, creating a new schedule

-Generates a new schedule for each of the tasks
+Generates a new schedule for each of the tasks, reserving

 occur at valid times according to the Later

-specified and will start no earlier than start
+schedule specified and will start no earlier than start.

 Creating a new schedule produces a JSON object with a lot of details pertaining to the schedule that was created.
 Here we'll take a quick look at the results from the work item example.